Bosen-Lian/bosen-lian.github.io/_people/4_chris.md

         Auburn University, Auburn, AL 36849
 ---

-I'm an M.S. student in the Department of Electrical and Computer Engineering at Auburn University, advised by [Prof. Bosen Lian](https://bosen-lian.github.io/).
+I'm a graduate student in the Department of Electrical and Computer Engineering at Auburn University, advised by [Prof. Bosen Lian](https://bosen-lian.github.io/).
 Driven by a passion for robotics and computer engineering, I am dedicated to developing innovative solutions for real-time systems and automation.

 ## Education